 In other words, if the tenant didn’t intentionally neglect the property by failing to report a maintenance issue, or they didn’t physically cause the damage themselves, standard maintenance should come out of your budget, not theirs.
 They shouldn’t be punished for using the property as intended.

 You can be penalized up to three times the amount of the deposit if you unjustly withhold any amount of it.
 If the tenant can prove they didn’t cause damage that you’re using their money to fix, they can take a small claims case to the state.
-In Wisconsin, this can be up to $10,000.
+In Wisconsin, this can cost you up to $10,000.

 How to Legally Withhold and Return a Deposit